kasperengelen/gym-covid/README.md

 ### Timesteps

-At every timestep, you can choose an action (more on that later) that will lead you from state `S` to `S``.
+At every timestep, you can choose an action (more on that later) that will lead you from state `S` to `S'`.
 Concretely, the model will simulate the evolution of the epidemic for **1 week** (and thus return the state of the epidemic one week later) before allowing you to take another action.

 Here are some key dates:
  - **2020-03-01**: start of the epidemic